 No, that’s too abrupt.
 Maybe this instead:

-“Hello, we wanted to update you on our progress, as we are feeling the weight of our coming days.”
+“Hello.
+We wanted to update you on our progress as we feel the weight of our coming days.”

 No, that’s a little too vague.
-I finally decided to just call and let the Lord lead the conversation.
+I finally decided just to call and let the Lord lead the conversation.
 He knew what I needed to share and what I needed to hear.
-It was a beautiful conversation, with my friend asking the questions that I needed to face.
+It was a beautiful conversation, with my friend asking the questions I needed to face.

-She wanted to know if we had found ways to truthfully communicate our feelings about the diagnosis with each other.
-I knew that we had only scratched the surface, so she suggested a couple of books that might spur our conversations to a deeper level.
+She wanted to know if we had found ways to communicate our feelings about the diagnosis with each other truthfully.
+I knew we had only scratched the surface, so she suggested a couple of books that might spur our conversations to a deeper level.
 I agreed to look into those resources.

-After I hung up, I realized that I had a wonderful resource from Chronic Joy already waiting for me on my bookshelf.
-I had wanted to read Cindee Snider Re’s I Take You in Sickness and Health for several years, but the timing wasn’t right — until the day I called my counselor.
+After I hung up, I realized a wonderful resource from Chronic Joy was already waiting for me on my bookshelf.
+I had wanted to read Cindee Snider Re’s I Take You in Sickness and Health for several years, but the timing wasn’t right until the day I called my counselor.

-So, on Sunday mornings during this summer of change, my husband and I sat with the book and brought our hearts together to the Lord — and he has met us in ways that I could not have envisioned.
+So, on Sunday mornings during this summer of change, my husband and I sat down with the book and brought our hearts together to the Lord — and He has met us in ways that I could not have envisioned.

 While I knew in my heart that we each would process our illness journey in different ways, it had taken my head longer to catch up with my heart.
-As we took time to express our unique needs and desires for kindness, I saw ways that my attitude needed to shift.
+As we took time to express our unique needs and desires for kindness, I saw ways my attitude needed to shift.
 I had been expecting him to bear his illness in the same way that I had learned to bear my illness — but he is not me, and neither is his illness mine.
-My heart began to recognize small acts of kindness that I had missed along the way.
-He saw things too, and we both held each other in prayer that first morning of study.
+I began recognizing some small acts of kindness I had missed.
+He also noticed certain things, and we held each other in prayer that first morning of study.

 As the summer wore on, the questions grew deeper.
-The chapter headings of the book in themselves tell a story of looking more closely at the union between a husband and wife:
+The chapter headings of I Take You in Sickness and Health alone lay out a plan of how to look more closely at the union between a husband and wife:

 1. Kindness